Davenport, California: Points of interest

-The cement plant was built in 1906 and operated as the Santa Cruz Portland Cement Company.
 In subsequent years, it was operated by Pacific Cement and Aggregates (1956), Lone Star Cement Corporation (1965), and RMC Pacific Materials (1998).
 In 2005, the plant was acquired by Mexico's CEMEX corporation.
 That same year, the plant was reported to have emitted 100 pounds of mercury.
 The presence of high levels of chromium-6, purported to be a cancer-causing chemical, led to strained relationships between CEMEX, the Environmental Protection Agency, and County of Santa Cruz.

 CEMEX ceased operations and decommissioned the plant in 2010.
 The 8500-acre parcel is now referred to as the San Vicente Redwoods.
 The San Vicente Redwoods is the largest privately held redwood forest in the Santa Cruz Mountains, constituting 8,532 acres itself and linking 27,000 acres of protected land.